 32. News of tornadoes often flashes in the news channels in the United States.
 Out of every four tornadoes, three occur in the United States of America.

-33. The majority of the Nobel Prize winners have been from the United States.
+33. Most Nobel Prize winners have been from the United States.

-35. The US has more than 3.1 million square miles of forest land.
+35. The US has over 3.1 million square miles of forest land.

-36. In 2015, the most-watched broadcast in the history of US television was Super Bowl XLIX.
+36. In 2015, the most-watched broadcast in US television history was Super Bowl XLIX.
 The estimated number of viewers was 114.4 million.
-In 2019, the average viewer for Super Bowl LIII was 98.3 million, which was the lowest in ten years.
+In 2019, the average viewer for Super Bowl LIII was 98.3 million, the lowest in ten years.

 38. The country is the largest producer of corn in the world.
 In the 2018-2019 season, more than 366 million metric tons of corn were produced.